AllenSWDB/allenswdb.github.io/databook/cell-types/spatial-transcriptomics/VL-mFISH.md

 # Visual Learning Transcriptomics

-The Visual Learning dataset measures the activity of inhibitory neurons in primary visual cortex while mice learn a go/no-go visual change detection task, and then measures the gene expression of those same neurons in the same tissue after the in vivo experiment is complete.
+The Visual Learning dataset measures the activity of inhibitory neurons in {term}`primary visual cortex` while mice learn a go/no-go visual change detection task, and then measures the gene expression of those same neurons in the same tissue after the in vivo experiment is complete.
 This page describes the gene expression measurements: how the tissue was processed, which genes were